Igaigasuru/EXPRESSCLUSTER/AG cluster Quick Start Guide.md

 	If replica role on Standby server role is promoted from SECONDARY to PRIMARY by other than EXPRESSCLUSTER operations, it is detected as an error and EXPRESSCLUSTER will demote it to SECONDARY.
 - Active node service monitoring:
 	If mssql-server service on Active server is stopped by other than EXPRESSCLUSTER operations, it is detected as an error and failover will occur.
+- Standby node service monitoring:
+	If mssql-server service on Standby server is stopped by other than EXPRESSCLUSTER operations, it is detected as an error but no action will occur.

 ## System Setup
 ### Download and install MSSQL Server